StarpTech/k8s-gitops/README.md

 ## Helm introduction

 [Helm](https://helm.sh/) is the package manager for Kubernetes.
 It provides an interface to manage chart dependencies.
+Helm guaranteed reproducable builds if you are working with the same helm values.
+Because all files are checked into git we can reproduce the helm templates at any commit.

 ### Dependency Management